petems/minikube-apm-nginx-sandbox/README.md

 Once traces are flowing, you can:

 1. **View APM Traces**: Go to APM → Traces in Datadog UI
-2. **Service Map**: See the relationship between nginx → api services
+2. **Service Map**: See the relationship between nginx → golang-api and nginx → nodejs-api services
 3. **Log Correlation**: Click on traces to see correlated logs
 4. **Infrastructure**: Monitor Kubernetes cluster and pod metrics
+5. **Performance Comparison**: Compare response times and error rates between Go and Node.js implementations

 ## Trace Correlation Example